 The left ovary produces the female hormone estrogen.
 On the other hand, the right ovary produces male hormones.
 Over time, the left ovary of every hen has the tendency to be damaged, which will prompt the right ovary to develop.

 Therefore, sex reversal takes place.
-Thus, producing male hormones can make the hen carry and see itself similar to a rooster.
+Thus, producing male hormones can make the hen carry and see itself as similar to a rooster.
 Both external and internal diseases may cause ovarian injury or what we humans call ovarian cancer.
 And sometimes, chickens also start to crow while laying eggs.

 3. Dietary Issues